PhilipYip1988/python-tutorials/readme.md

 [Decimal Module](./013_decimal/)

 The array module is based around the array class.
 The array class is list like however does not have the same flexibility as lists when it comes to storing mixed datatypes and is designed to store numeric data of a uniform datatype.
-The use of arrays over lists reduces the likelihood of a TypeError due to one of the datatypes being wrong and use of the correct data type is also more memory efficient:
+The array class is lower case, indicating that class is very close to builtins.
+The use of arrays over lists reduces the likelihood of a TypeError due to one of the datatypes being wrong.
+Use of the correct data type is also more memory efficient, as the flexibility of a list takes up more memory.

 [Array Module](./022_array/)